 Barley Straw & Barley Straw Flakes

 Barley straw is the traditional and natural method to stop blanket weed from growing.
-It is an inhibitive method rather than a destroying method, so will be most effective when added in spring time at the start of the season before algae growth is at its strongest.
+It is an inhibitive method, so will be most effective when added in spring time at the start of the season before algae growth is at its strongest.
 Simply add the number of bales required for the size of your pond and over time they will decay in your pond.
 Take note not to add too many bales as this can cause problems.
 As the barley straw bales decay in your pond they will release hydrogen peroxide which prevents algae cells from forming.
 To help the barley straw decay, your pond needs to be well oxygenised and exposed to a certain level of sunshine.
 The combination of these factors will produce the hydrogen peroxide.
 A waterfall or a fountain would help to add oxygen.
 It may take 6-8 weeks for straw to become active when water temperatures are below 10 °C but only 1- 2 weeks when the water is above 20 °C. The bales will work best on the surface of the water (you may need to anchor in place to avoid sinking when the straw begins to rot) and near your moving water.
 Depending on your pond environment, it will take between three to six months for your barley straw to decay.
 After this time the straw will need replacing.
 It is worth noting that adding barley straw to an algae covered pond during prolonged hot weather may have the opposite of your desired effect and start to take oxygen levels out of the pond.

 If you like the sound of barley straw but would rather not have the bales floating on your pond surface, then the PondXpert Barley Flakes may be suited to you.
 They have been designed to work specifically underneath the surface of the water in a mesh bag (included with the flakes).
 Or the PonXpert Barley Straw Extract and the PondXpert ‘Throw ‘n Go’ Barley Balls are treatments you can easily add to your pond.